Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

 A reverse deterministic automaton is obtained similarly by taking $S$ to be the set of column vectors of dimensions $n × 1$ over~$R$, by taking $F$ as initial state and, setting $Δ(q,b) ≔ μ(b)q$. \end{proof}

-\begin{corollary} Let $𝒜$ be a weighted $q$-automaton with weights in a finite commutative ring~$R$, and let $U$ be a numeration system with digit set $\{ 0,1, ⋯, q-1\}$.
-Then the $U$-regular sequence generated by~$𝒜$ is $U$-automatic. \end{corollary}
+Note that Proposition~\ref{prop:weighted-to-automatic} implies the following.
+If $\mathcal{A}$ is a weighted automaton with $B=\{0,… ,k-1\}$ and with weights in a finite commutative ring~$R$, and $U$ is a numeration system with digit set~$B$, then the $U$-regular sequence generated by~$\mathcal{A}$ is $U$-automatic.